GSA/10x/_pages/send-us-an-idea.md

 layout: page
 title: Send us an idea
 permalink: /send-us-an-idea/
-description: 10x is currently accepting pitches.
-The current submission period is open until June 1, 2018.
+description: 10x is currently accepting ideas to be considered for funding from Federal Acquisition Service (FAS) employees.
+The window to submit your idea is open until June 1, 2018.
 bg_color: white-cool-3
 graphic_outer_bg: indigo-warm-50v
 graphic_middle_bg: gold-20v